innopolis-devops/labs/README.md

 ### 1. After downloading the project, enter the project:

 `cd DevOpsLabs`
+### 2. You can run the project using the command:

+`python manage.py runserver`

+# Docker
-### 2. Run the server in Docker using the command:
+### 1. Run the server in Docker using the command:

 `docker-compose up`

-### 3. Now you should see the website by going to http://0.0.0.0:8000/
+### 2. Now you should see the website by going to http://0.0.0.0:8000/

 # Contact